schneider-simon/uva-software-evolution/src/series2/readme.md

 ## Show relationship in enclosure diagram

-Instead of using two diagrams, enclosure and graph, to give an overview and the relations we could unit them in a single view.
-One approach could be a connected bubble diagram in which bubbles are connected with lines to represent the amount of shared clones, the stronger the line, the more duplicates they share.
+Instead of using two diagrams, enclosure, and graph, to give an overview and the relations we could unit them in a single view.
+One approach could be a connected bubble diagram in which bubbles are connected with lines to represent the number of shared clones, the stronger the line, the more duplicates they share.

- Furthermore, we could add color codes or shapes to visualize multiple properties like lines of code, complecity or analyzability at once.
+ Furthermore, we could add color codes or shapes to visualize multiple properties like lines of code, complexity or analyzability at once.

 # Literature